Skip Ribbon Commands

 The first enrolment deadline of each academic year is critical as the VCAA uses it to:

-- identify schools for the VPC Curriculum and Assessment Audit.
+• identify schools for the VPC curriculum and assessment audit.

 Home schools

 The home school is the student’s main school.
 A student can have only one home school at a time, and each home school is responsible for ensuring its student program enrolments are correct.
-This is achieved by printing and checking the
+This is achieved by printing and checking the Student full details report from VASS.

 For VPC enrolments, the home school is always the assessing school, however the RTO code must be entered against the enrolment if appropriate.
 The home school remains responsible for all enrolments and results data entry for VCE, VET and VPC, regardless of delivery arrangements.